omgnetwork/omgnetwork.github.io/docs/security/audits.md

 ---
-id: version-V1-audits
+id: audits
-title: Audits
+title: Plasma Contracts Audits
-sidebar_label: Audits
+sidebar_label: Contracts Audits
-original_id: audits
 ---

-The following table contains information on all audits that have been conducted for the Plasma contracts component of the OMG network.
+The following table contains information on all audits that have been conducted for the Plasma contracts component of the OMG network:

 | Release | Organization | Period | Report |
 |--|--|--|--|